How College Advising Works

 What does a College Advisor NOT do?

 Your advisor will not choose your courses for you.
 Your advisor will not choose a major for you, but should help you reflect on your academic experiences in ways that can help inform your choices of courses and, later, a major.
 Your advisor will not tell you which extracurricular activities are the right ones for you, but should ask you questions about your interests, your past experiences, and the new things you would like to try while you are in college in ways that can help you decide what activities are best for you.
 Your advisor will not solve academic or personal problems for you, but should be able to help you find your way to the resources that can best assist you if you are experiencing some difficulty.

 Meetings will vary in purpose, from very general, “get-to-know-each-other” meetings that can explore many areas of shared interests and different experiences, to very short meetings that might focus on a very specific question.
 They can be in person, over the phone, or by email.
 They can be planned in advance, or can happen spontaneously as you meet by chance in the Campus Center or on a walk around the Lake.
 Be open to the many ways that members of the Wellesley community, even if they are not “formal” advisors, can help you find a way to make the most of the College.

 How should you prepare for a meeting with an advisor?

 The key to a successful advising session is recognizing that both the student and the advisor have active roles to play.
 Both should prepare for a meeting that is arranged ahead of time.
-A student should have a sense of her initial questions or concerns, so that the conversation has a starting point grounded in her experience and goals.
-She should also use the resources at hand (the course catalog, information available online and so on) to try to frame her questions in a way that educates her advisor about her goals and interests.
+You should have a sense of your initial questions or concerns, so that the conversation has a starting point grounded in your experience and goals.
+You should also use the resources at hand (the course catalog, information available online and so on) to try to frame your questions in a way that educates your advisor about your goals and interests.